SEAT Málaga: Facelifts

 Production ended in May 1991, by which time SEAT had been taken over by the Volkswagen Group.
 The car was replaced by the SEAT Toledo, the first Volkswagen-developed car from SEAT.
 The saloon based on the Ibiza, the SEAT Córdoba, was launched in end of 1993.
+A total of 196,929 units were built by SEAT between 1985 and 1991.